petabyt/crypticos/README.md

 ![](https://raw.githubusercontent.com/CrypticOS/CrypticOS.github.io/master/logo.png)
-### A Tiny Programmable Operating System.
+### World's Smallest Operating System

-CrypticOS attempts to recreate the programming experience of old
+CrypticOS is a simple hobby OS that aims to feel like a
-computers, and have the simplicity of a TI calculator.
+programming a TI calculator, but be 10x simpler.

 ## Design
-1. Any program should be loaded on any architecture, and run perfectly.
+1. Any program should be loaded on any emulator, and run perfectly.
 2. It should be usable within 512 bytes, and not have to squeeze bytes in order to implement basic functionality.
-3. Programs would be written in CASM, and loaded via floppy or by serial cable.
+3. Programs would be written in CASM, assembled, and loaded via floppy or by serial cable.
-4. Everything should be as simple as possible, and be easy to hack and play with.
+4. Everything should be as simple as possible, and be easy to hack and mess with.

 ## Goals
 - [x] Write OS in <512 bytes
 - [x] Write simple programs for it
 - [x] Write assembler that compiles to it (https://github.com/pufflegamerz/casm)
 - [x] Write operating environment in the assembler
-- [ ] Rewrite assembler in the assembler  (not finished, still on lexer)
+- [ ] Self host the assembler

 ## CrypticASM (CASM)
 The main language for CrypticOS internals and applications.
 You can find the official